 Why great design managers are usually great designers first

-Personally, I’m drawn to the relational side of management.
-I like the conversations, the pattern recognition, the chance to help people grow.
+I’m drawn to the people side of management—the conversations, the pattern recognition, helping someone level up their thinking.
 But I never want to be the kind of leader who can’t open the file.
 Staying close to the work keeps me honest.
-It’s a reminder that design isn’t just something I used to do.
-It’s something I still care about.
+It reminds me that design isn’t something I used to do.
+It’s something I still care about getting right.

-If you’re thinking about moving into design management, the question to ask isn’t “Am I ready to lead?”
-It’s “Have I gone deep enough that I have something to give back?”
+If you’re thinking about moving into design management, don’t ask “Am I ready to lead?”
+Ask: “Can I still solve the problems I’m asking others to solve?”

 Did you enjoy this article?